 All of the agencies signatory to this Agreement shall be members of the Board.
 Any city in Alameda County, including cities incorporated after the effective date of this Agreement, may become members of the Board by presenting an adopted resolution to the Authority which includes a request to become a member of the Board.
-Any other public entity in Alameda County which shares and exercises powers in common with the Agencies may become a member of the Board by presenting an adopted resolution to the Authority which includes a request to become a member of the Board and upon a two-thirds affirmative vote of the Authority accepting the public entity to membership.
+Any other public entity in Alameda County which shares and exercises powers in common with the Agencies may become a member of the Board by presenting an adopted resolution to the Board by presenting an adopted resolution to the Authority which includes a request to become a member of the Board by presenting an adopted resolution to the Authority which includes a request to become a member of the Board and upon a two-thirds affirmative vote of the Authority accepting the public entity to membership.